Albert van den Berg (rugby union)

-Philippus Albertus van den Berg (born 26 January 1974) is a South African former professional rugby union rugby player.
+Philippus Albertus van den Berg (born 26 January 1974) is a South African former professional rugby union rugby player who played for the South Africa national rugby union team, the Springboks.
 His usual position was at lock.
-He played for the Sharks in the international Super 14 competition.
-He has also played for the Springboks.
+He also played for the Sharks in the international Super 14 competition.
+He is currently the forwards coach for Welsh professional rugby union club Scarlets.

 He made his international debut for South Africa on 12 June 1999 in a test match against Italy at EPRFU Stadium in Port Elizabeth.
 The Springboks won the match 74 points to three.
 He played in the subsequent match against Italy, though he started at lock in the second test.
 He then played in two matches during the 1999 Tri Nations Series, against the New Zealand national rugby union team at Loftus Versfeld in Pretoria, which South Africa lost, and a match against Australia at Newlands in Cape Town, which South Africa won by one point, 10 to nine.